 MADE IN USA

-No More Pain in the Back with Our Raised Bed Containers
+No More Back Pain with Our Elevated Planting Boxes

-If you're looking for a raised bed container, look no further!
-The EarthBox® Elevated Garden Bundle is a great combination to start a container garden in your backyard, patio, balcony or even indoors!
-The EarthBox® container gardening system is an easy-to-use, effective growing system that uses less water, less maintenance and yields extremely positive results.
+If you're looking for elevated planting boxes, look no further!
+The EarthBox® Elevated Garden Bundle is a great combination to start a container garden in your backyard, patio, balcony, or even indoors!
+The EarthBox® container gardening system is an easy-to-use, effective growing system that uses less water, less maintenance, and yields extremely positive results.

 Grow Produce Anywhere with Our Gardening Containers

-Easily place an EarthBox® Original in the specially designed EarthBox® Garden Stand to raise your gardening containers almost 3 feet off the ground.
-Reduce back pain and bending while gardening with the raised bed container!
+Easily place an EarthBox® Original planting box in the specially designed EarthBox® Garden Stand to raise your gardening containers almost 3 feet off the ground.
+Reduce back pain and bending while gardening with the elevated planting boxes!
 It is the perfect height for picking herbs and produce.
-Includes our unique caster wheels, so you can move your garden all around.
-So, go ahead, grow your own fresh herbs and veggies and eat healthy with help from an EarthBox® raised bed container.
+Includes our unique caster wheels so you can move your garden around.
+So, go ahead, grow your fresh herbs and veggies, and eat healthy with help from an EarthBox® elevated planting box.
 You'll be amazed at the results!